mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Right.
 We have her here now.
 I'll put her on real quick."

-"Bring her here, dammit!
-What are you waiting for!"
+"Bring her here, dammit!" he barked at the soldiers surrounding Melna.
+"What are you waiting for!"

-One of the soldiers forcefully pushed her toward him, and he got in her face to talk at her.
+One of them shoved her toward him, and he came uncomfortably close to her face to talk at her.

 "Now, listen.
 This isn't chitchat time.
 You get a few conversations, she acknowledges you're here and then you're done.
 Got it?"

-She nodded, and he grabbed the other listener off the operator's head, giving the larger one to Melna.
+She nodded, and Fajro cued to the operator to flip a stiff brass switch.
+Suddenly a faint static could be heard in the room and she detected the sound of breaths far too loud and tinny to be natural.
+He gave the larger listener to Melna and waved with a finger for her to commence.

-Through a cracked voice she said, "Liffa?
+Melna mustered her strength and pushed down a lever to begin talking.
+Through a cracked voice she heard herself, "Liffa?
 Are you there?"

-A moment passed and then Liffa leapt out of the speaker, "Melna.
+A moment passed and then Liffa leapt into the room, "Melna.
 It's really you!
 Where are you right now?
 Why does your voice sound like that?"

 "It's...a long story.
 I'll tell you when you get back."